Skip to content

 How to attract spicebush swallowtail butterflies

-In order to collect eggs and caterpillars, you first need to attract the adult butterflies that will eventually lay eggs.
 The easiest way to do this is to plant their host plants along with nectar plants so the butterflies will have everything they need in one spot!

 This is our butterfly garden that currently has host plants for monarchs and black swallowtails, and next year we’ll add pawpaw trees for zebra swallowtails and a spicebush for spicebush swallowtails.